Men’s Health Blood Tests in Leicester

 Glycated Haemoglobin (HbA1c) reflects average blood glucose over 2-3 months.
 It’s used to diagnose and monitor diabetes control, with higher levels indicating poorer blood sugar management.

 High-Sensitivity C-Reactive Protein (HS-CRP) detects low levels of inflammation in the body.
-Elevated HS-CRP indicates increased risk of cardiovascular disease and can monitor chronic inflammatory conditions.
+Elevated HS-CRP indicates increased risk of cardiovascular disease and can be used to monitor chronic inflammatory conditions.

 Lactate Dehydrogenase (LDH) is an enzyme found in many tissues.
 Elevated LDH levels in blood indicate tissue damage, infection, or disease, like liver disease, cancer, or hemolysis.
 It’s a general marker of cell injury.